Guayaquil, Ecuador: Municipal Center of Integration

 Action

-Through its GCF project, the City of Guayaquil is building a center for inclusion in its busiest transit center to welcome new arrivals and provide coordinated services such as legal assistance and psychological support to migrants, refugees, and Ecuadorian returnees coming into the city, including children and adolescents.
+Through its GCF project, the City of Guayaquil built a center for inclusion in its busiest transit center to welcome new arrivals and provide coordinated services such as legal assistance and psychological support to migrants, refugees, and Ecuadorian returnees coming into the city, including children and adolescents.

 The city’s Terrestrial Terminal is one of the first points of arrival and access to services for migrant communities.
-In partnership with an international NGO, COOPI, Guayaquil is refurbishing a physical space in the terminal to establish an Integrated Municipal Center where migrants and refugees will be able to access a comprehensive suite of support services.
-Direct services provided by the center will include medical care, legal counseling, and psychosocial assistance.
-The center will also make referrals to partner organizations for individuals experiencing gender-based violence, substance use, and mental health challenges.
-Guayaquil will furnish the center with an age- and gender-responsive childcare space that promotes healthy social and cognitive development.
+In partnership with an international NGO, COOPI, Guayaquil refurbished a physical space in the terminal to establish an Integrated Municipal Center where migrants and refugees are able to access a comprehensive suite of support services.
+Direct services provided by the center include medical care, legal counseling, and psychosocial assistance.
+The center also makes referrals to partner organizations for individuals experiencing gender-based violence, substance use, and mental health challenges.
+Guayaquil furnished the center with an age- and gender-responsive childcare space that promotes healthy social and cognitive development.

-In addition, the Integrated Municipal Center will develop a management model to coordinate service provision for migrants and refugees across governmental and non-governmental entities.
+In addition, the Integrated Municipal Center developed a management model to coordinate service provision for migrants and refugees across governmental and non-governmental entities.

 Impact